cyevgeniy/evg.moe/plan.md

 # Content plan

 - Use libreoffice for quick pdf creation
-- Emacs: intro
-- Emacs: autoinstall packages on startup
++ Emacs: autoinstall packages on startup
-- Atom: is dead
++ Atom: is dead (the "power" of open-source)
 - Pulsar: intro
 - Vim: links to useful resources
 - Rebinding tutorial (Capslock to ctrl on Windows, Linux)